 Describe your style of photography.

-My last wedding last season had a couple of worm dances and a few unexpected breakdance moves, which were pretty darn ace.
+Last season, my last wedding had a couple of worm dances and a few unexpected breakdance moves, which were pretty darn ace.
 That said, whenever a grandma hits the dance floor, it’s the best.
-That’s definitely a life goal of mine; to turn into the person that just slays the dance floor at my grandkid’s wedding.
+That’s definitely a life goal of mine; to turn into the person that slays the dance floor at my grandkid’s wedding.